-Personally, I wouldn’t even buy a toaster without checking with Google first to learn as much as I could about useful things like reliability, product features or where to get the best value.
-And if my first stop is an online search for relatively minor things like toasters, you can be absolutely sure that I’m going to ask Dr. Google about truly important things like troubling symptoms.
+Personally, I wouldn’t even buy a coffee maker without checking with Google first to learn as much as I could about useful things like reliability, product features or where to get the best value.
+And if my first stop is an online search for relatively minor things like a coffee pot, you can be absolutely sure that I’m going to ask Dr. Google about truly important things like troubling health symptoms.

 And I’m not alone.
-It turns out that many physicians like to visit Wikipedia when they need information quickly.
+Physicians too like to visit Wikipedia when they need information quickly.
 According to the IMS report called Engaging Patients Through Social Media,

 “Wikipedia is the leading single source of healthcare information for patients and healthcare professionals…[and] nearly 50% of U.S. physicians who go online for professional purposes use Wikipedia for information, especially on specific conditions.”